 The Uptime.com widget is designed to provide your visitors transparency about the uptime of your website.
-It conveys uptime status over the previous 30 day period as a percentage, and is useful for visitors that might otherwise query support.
+It conveys the uptime status of HTTP(S) Checks over the previous 30 day period as a percentage, and is useful for visitors that might otherwise query support.
 It’s also customizable to fit your needs.

 To use the widget, you will need to be logged into your Uptime.com account, and your account must have one or more of the following:

-- At least one Check setup and actively monitoring (not paused)
+- At least one HTTP(S) Check setup and actively monitoring (not paused)

 Customizing the Uptime.com Widget